Anne Hathaway

 Anne Hathaway as Catwoman

-In 2012, the actress participated in the filming of the dramatic musical "Les Misérables," inspired by Victor Hugo's novel.
+In 2012, Hathaway joined the cast of the musical drama "Les Misérables," based on Victor Hugo's novel.
 She starred alongside distinguished actors such as Hugh Jackman, Russell Crowe, Amanda Seyfried, Helena Bonham Carter, and Sacha Baron Cohen.
-This cinematic endeavor garnered eight Academy Award nominations and secured three wins, including the accolade for Best Supporting Actress, which was awarded to Anne Hathaway.
+The film earned eight Academy Award nominations and won three, including Best Supporting Actress, which went to Anne Hathaway.

 Anne Hathaway won an Oscar for her role as Fantine in Les Misérables